 To be an innovative organization, you don´t need to focus on innovation, but rather on transforming your organization into one with an innovation culture.
 Innovation shouldn’t be the end, but the means – this is the only way to promote sustainable growth.

-The innovation culture begins with a desire to be innovative and the realization that purpose and perseverance will be required to achieve it.
+The innovation culture begins with a desire to be innovative and the realization that purpose and perseverance will be required to overcome the natural resistance of any culture to any change.
 The organization starts with an assessment, goes through training and, with practice, turns innovation into a discipline that makes sustainable results possible.

 The Innovation Culture InnoQuotient Assessment measures the development level of innovation culture in organizations.
 It diagnoses

 an organization’s strengths and weaknesses and provides senior management with a roadmap with concrete actions for building and

 To that end, we use the survey and the innovation culture model developed by Jay Rao and Joseph Weintraub, professors at Babson